30276 - FAMILY BUSINESS STRATEGIES

 CLEAM - CLEF - CLEACC - BESS-CLES - WBB - BIEF - BIEM - BIG

 Course taught in English

 Go to class group/s: 31

-- Key features and presence of family firms in Italy and worldwide.
+- Family firms: key features and presence in Italy and other countries.

 - Key values and principles behind the success of the family-firm system.

-- The role of boards of directors and advisory boards in family firms.
+- Strategy and structure: the role of boards of directors and of independent board members.

 - Conflict management and communication in family firms.